 Between parties and family gatherings, people want to look their best for holiday-themed occasions.
 Also, the cold weather isn’t exactly the most comfortable environment.
 This makes the relaxation of a massage or facial much more appealing.
 People visit beauty salons and spas during the holidays to essentially neutralize the effects of the cold weather on their health.

-Car dealerships are known to offer major discounts during “end of the year” sales events.
+Car dealerships are known to offer significant discounts during “end of the year” sales events.
 Manufacturers tend to increase production at this time, partially because cars will always make for great gifts.
 Dealers are also trying to get unsold inventory off their lots so they can carry less of it into their books for the new year.
 Some will even go as far as losing money on a deal solely to meet their end of the year sales goals.

 How Can Small Businesses Prepare for the Holiday Season?